Cyclic Linked List – Python function to find the node at the start of the loop

 The log of the answer equals the log of (12! * 39! / 51!).
 If you remember your log rules, this is the same as log(12!) + log (39!) – log(51!).
 If you don’t have log of factorial tables you can type that equation into google and it magically gives you the answer.
 So you get:

-This is the probability.
+This is the probability of dealing a perfect deck.
 Take the reciprocal to get the odds to 1 against:

 1 in 158,753,387,100